cryptolok/GhostInTheNet/README.md

 #### Notes

-ARP protocol can be exploited for defensive purpose.
+ARP/NDP protocol can be exploited for defensive purpose.

 Now your Poisontap is literally undetectable and your Tails is even more anonymous.

+You should learn some stuff about IPv6.

 > "Stars, hide your fires; Let not light see my black and deep desires."